 - 9.1 Local authorities are required, when considering their budget setting, to "have regard to the level of reserves needed for meeting estimated future expenditure" and to ensure that the Council has a sustainable financial position and is able to meet its ongoing and future requirements.
 It is the responsibility of the Council, together with its Section 151 Officer, to ensure a prudent approach is taken in the administration of financial affairs and that there are sufficient reserves to meet the anticipated demands and requirements of the authority. - 9.2 The Council holds reserves for four overriding reasons: - As a working balance to help cushion the impact of uneven cash flows, which avoids unnecessary fluctuations in the Council tax demand this forms part of the general fund balance. - A contingency to cushion the impact of unexpected events or emergencies, which is also in the general fund balance. - A means of building up specific funds often referred to as 'earmarked reserves', to meet known or anticipated requirements.
-An example is the ongoing maintenance of a Suitable Alternative Natural Green Space (SANGS). - To provide resources to temporarily fund the revenue costs of capital projects due to timings of cash flows (equalisation reserves) such an example would be the Camberley Leisure centre. - 9.3 The Council has had to drawdown on its reserves and balances over the past four years.
+An example is the ongoing maintenance of a SANG. - To provide resources to temporarily fund the revenue costs of capital projects due to timings of cash flows (equalisation reserves) such an example would be the Camberley Leisure centre. - 9.3 The Council has had to drawdown on its reserves and balances over the past four years.
 Given the current level of the gap between planned expenditure and forecast financing streams, there is anticipated to be a further drawdown on reserves in financial year 2023/24.
-Longer term (and over the period of this strategy) the Council expects to reduce this deficit gap and will by financial year 2028/29 be in a position where the budgets are balanced and the Council will start again to replenish its reserve balances.
+Longer term (and over the period of this strategy) the Council expects to reduce this deficit gap and will by financial year 2028/29 be in a position where the budgets are balanced and the Council will start again to replenish its reserve balances. - 9.4 There is no mandated amount for a general fund balance and is the responsibility of the Council's Chief Finance Officer ('Section 151 Officer'1) to ensure a suitable and prudent level of general fund balance is held to act as a contingency for unexpected events and having regard to the risks the authority faces in the foreseeable future.
+In practice, this is normally considered to be between 5% and 10% of the net annual revenue budget.